siefkenj/IBLODEs/book/typst/modules/module6.typ

 == Finding Explicit Solutions

 For equations like $y'=7 y$, we were lucky enough to guess-and-check our way to solutions $y(t)=A e^(7 t)$ where $A in RR$ is a parameter.
-It turns out, by using some insights from linear algebra, we will be able to guess-and-check our way to solutions to some systems of differential equations as well.
+It turns out, by using insights from linear algebra, we will be able to guess-and-check our way to solutions to certain systems of differential equations as well.

 === Matrix Form

 Consider the system
 $
-  x' &= 2 x + y \
+  x' & = 2 x + y \
-  y' &= x + 2 y
+  y' & = x + 2 y
 $
 We can rewrite this system as a matrix equation:
 $